-The Protea Medical Aid Society was registered in 1969 and over the years developed a tailor made medical scheme to cater to the needs of overseas students studying in South Africa.
+The Protea Medical Aid Society started in 1969 .
+Over the years developed a tailor made medical scheme.
+It caters to the needs of overseas students studying in South Africa.
 Since then Protea health care has fallen under the umbrella of Suremed Health which still aims to satisfy the needs of students from abroad.

 What is medical aid?

-Medical aid such as that offered by Protea Medical Aid and medical insurance are often confused with one another.
+People often confuse a medical aid such as Protea and health insurance.
 It is essential that you to understand the difference between the two.

 As a member of a medical scheme such as Protea Medical Aid or Discovery medical aid for example, should you ever be hospitalised, the cost of your stay and treatment will generally be paid to the hospital by the provider of the medical aid scheme.
 Health insurance differs in that by only having health insurance, you yourself need to settle the costs.
 The insurance provider will reimburse you for these costs up to the limit specified in the policy.

 You may however, find that your medical costs have exceeded the amount you receive from your medical insurance provider.
 Medical treatment in South Africa is becoming expensive and should your health insurance not cover the full amount of your medical expenses, you may find yourself in a difficult financial situation.

 By taking out Protea Medical Aid you are ensuring that you will not face such a stressful situation.
 An extra advantage of having a medical plan such as the Protea Medical Aid is that your contributions towards your medical aid scheme are tax deductible which is not the case for health insurance schemes.